ilyas-shah/local-info/README.md

 # local-info
-A simple apigee proxy which fetches the local data using city name. use "http://ilyasshah3-eval-test.apigee.net/v1/city" in browser or in some request client and pass "cityname" as query param.
+A simple apigee proxy which fetches the local data using city name. use "http://ilyasshah3-eval-test.apigee.net/v1/city" in browser or in some http client (postman) and pass "cityname" as query param.
 The proxy returns the data in "json" format.
 This proxy uses oauthV2 authentication mechanism, so in order to access this proxy, you need to register your app with this proxy and after registering app